dyne/Zenroom/docs/onepage.md

 ```
 append '' of '' to ''
+append '' to ''
 append string '' to ''
-append '' to ''
 compact ascii strings in ''
 copy '' as '' to ''
+copy '' from '' to ''
+copy '' to ''
 copy contents of '' in ''
 copy contents of '' named '' in ''
-copy '' from '' to ''
-copy '' to ''
 create ''
 create '' cast of strings in ''
+create '' named ''
+create '' string of ''
 create count of char '' found in ''
 create float '' cast of integer in ''
 create json escaped string of ''
 create json unescaped object of ''
-create '' named ''
 create number from ''
-create result of ''
-create result of '' % ''
-create result of '' * ''
-create result of '' + ''
-create result of '' - ''
-create result of '' / ''
-create result of '' * '' in ''
-create result of '' / '' in ''
-create result of '' in '' % ''
-create result of '' in '' * ''
-create result of '' in '' + ''
-create result of '' in '' - ''
-create result of '' in '' / ''
-create result of '' in '' % '' in ''
-create result of '' in '' * '' in ''
-create result of '' in '' + '' in ''
-create result of '' in '' - '' in ''
-create result of '' in '' / '' in ''
-create result of '' inverted sign
-create '' string of ''
 delete ''
 done
 exit with error message ''